quixio/quix-docs/docs/platform/integrations/kafka/confluent-cloud.md

 !!! note

-    If you already have topics created in your Confluent Cloud, you can synchronize these with your Quix workspace.
+    If you already have topics created in your Confluent Cloud, you can synchronize these with your Quix environment.
 The `Synchronize Topics` checkbox is enabled by default.